 Now, let’s see what makes your dog smell like they do.

-1. Fur: Dogs’ fur can pick up dirt and germs, which can sometimes make them smell unpleasant.
+1. Fur: Dogs’ fur can pick up dirt and germs, sometimes making them smell unpleasant.

 2. Food: Just like eating different foods, some might make your breath smell strange; the same happens with dogs.
 Certain foods can give them a pungent smell.